opitzconsulting/javalin-demo/README.md

 # Javalin Microframework demo

 This small demo shows off several features of the Javalin framework.
-Details can be found in the blog entry...
+Details can be found in the blog entry https://thecattlecrew.net/2020/07/15/evaluierung-java-microframeworks-javalin/

 ## Starting the application using docker-compose